AoH Steering and Operating Committee Members

 He has presented on a variety of educational topics across Virginia, and was named the HCS Teacher of the Year in 1998.
 Dr. Caggiano also recently co-authored a book on formative assessment leadership.

-Ann Cherry is Chair of the Hampton School Board.
+Ann Cherry is a member of the Hampton School Board.
 She is a native of Hampton and is a graduate of the former Phenix High School, West Virginia State University and Golden Gate University, where she earned a Masters of Public Administration degree.
 She is an educator and a published author, having written a book on conflict resolution that was published by the American Association of School Superintendents.
 A former Director of Conventions and Tourism for the City of Hampton, Ms. Cherry spent 17 years in Hampton City Schools as Executive Director of Public Relations, 7 years as Hampton University’s Director of University Relations and several years as the Newspapers in Education Coordinator for the Daily Press.
 She also briefed former First Lady Barbara Bush on early literacy, and won the Chicago Tribune’s highest award - the Tribune VALUES Award.
 She is a member of several organizations including the Citizens Police Advisory Board and the Hampton Branch NAACP.
 She has five grandchildren, and her two adult daughters are also graduates of Hampton City Schools.
 She is married to Lt.
 Alonzo Cherry.

 Jack L. Ezzell, Jr. is the Founder and Chief Executive Officer of Zel Technologies, LLC (ZELTECH), one of the nation's premier professional services and engineering firms.
 Mr. Ezzell is a graduate of North Carolina A&T State University and holds an MBA degree from the Ohio State University.
 He is a retired U.S. Air Force Colonel who was recognized as a leader in applying advanced technology solutions to critical defense problems.
 Colonel Ezzell served in a number of significant military posts in the United States and Asia.